-In this section, we list limits found in MySQL Cluster that either differ from limits found in, or that are not found in, standard MySQL.
+In this section, we list limits found in NDB Cluster that either differ from limits found in, or that are not found in, standard MySQL.

 Memory usage and recovery.